 Add your spouse

 A business owner can add his or her spouse to the 401k plan subject to the same limits discussed above.
-In order to be eligible for these contributions, the spouse has to earn income from the business.
+To be eligible for these contributions, the spouse has to earn income from the business.
 The spouse must report a wage from the company on a W2 form for tax purposes.

 Reduce your current tax bill